Cross Drainage Works

 Canal comes across obstructions like rivers, natural drains and other canals.

 The various types of structures that are built to carry the canal water across the above mentioned obstructions or vice versa are called cross drainage works.
+There are many different factors involved in selection of a specific type of Cross drainage works and in selection of a suitable site for cross drainage works.

 It is generally a very costly item and should be avoided by